atlesn/rrr/README.md

 Among other things, RRR can be used to:

-- Acquire/capture messages, telegrams and data using piping, UNIX sockets, UDP/TCP-packets
+- Acquire/capture messages, telegrams and data using piping, UNIX sockets, UDP/TCP-packets, HTTP or MQTT
 - Transfer messages using HTTP, MQTT, UDP or TCP
 - Modify messages using Perl or Python
-- Save messages using InfluxDB and MySQL
+- Save messages using InfluxDB, MySQL or a customized save method

 Application examples may include: